levymoreira/gnib/README.md

 This is a simple program to find a GNIB appointment date using the same API of the website: [https://burghquayregistrationoffice.inis.gov.ie/](https://burghquayregistrationoffice.inis.gov.ie/).

+### Configurations
+Is necessary configure in the class MailSender.java, a email that will be used to send the email of alert.

 ### How to run
 ```
 mvn package